amindeed/Gmail-AutoResponder/worklog.md

 - Improvements made or under development:
     - Reading configurations from a `Google Spreadsheets` document (`Autorespond-config`),
     - Recording (logging) and verification of information identifying processed messages in/from a `Google Spreadsheets` document (`Autorespond-log`),
-    - Definition of generic functions to check message header data against data extracted from the aforementioned documents,
+    - Definition of generic functions to verify message header data against data extracted from the aforementioned documents,
-    - Retrieval of the automatic response message (HTML body) from a secure location on the company's web hosting space.
+    - Retrieval of the automatic reply message (HTML body) from a secure location on the company's web hosting space.
     - Use of a combination of configurations to filter messages to be processed,

 ## 2017-08-11

-Testing and evaluation of reading and writing data on `Google Spreadsheet` documents, for operations logging and configuration reading.
+Testing and evaluation of reading and writing data on `Google Spreadsheet` documents, for operation logging and configuration reading.

 ## 2017-08-09

-Code improvements: First trials and evaluation of operations logging to `Google Spreadsheet` documents, owned by the same Google account running the script.
+Code improvements: First tests and evaluation of operation logging to `Google Spreadsheet` documents, owned by the same Google account running the script.

 ## 2017-08-08

-The solution finally adopted and implemented for the storage and importation of the response message body content is hosting an HTML file on our web space, in a directory protected by username and password.
+The solution finally selected and implemented for storing and importing the reply message body content is hosting an HTML file on our web space, under a directory protected by username and password.
 Testing and validation.

 ## 2017-08-07

-**_Issue_**: Inclusion of unique text in the response message body without any mention of contact information in text format.
-The planned solution is to include a contact table in Image format in the message body.
+**_Problem_**: Inclusion of a unique text in the reply message body without any mention of contact information in text format.
+The envisioned solution is to include a contact table in Image format in the message body.
 **Improvements studied**:
-- Inclusion of message body in HTML format from an external file:
+- Inclusion of the message body in HTML format from an external file:
     - Case of a text file in HTML format stored on `Google Drive`. **Difficulty**: No simple and functional procedure was found to read the raw content of a text file stored on `Google Drive`.
-    - Case of a `Google Docs` document exported in HTML format. **Difficulty**: It was possible to retrieve the content of a `Google Docs` document as HTML code and insert it into the response message body, but the image is by default blocked by most modern email clients since it is hosted in an external location.
+    - Case of a `Google Docs` document exported in HTML format. **Difficulty**: It was possible to retrieve the content of a `Google Docs` document as HTML code and insert it in the reply message body, but the image is by default blocked by most modern email clients since it is hosted in an external location.
     - Case of a text file in HTML format retrieved via a URL: A file containing the message body content in HTML format was stored on our web hosting space, and retrieved via the URL `http://mycompany.com/email_body.html`.
 The image presenting the contact table was encoded in Base64. **Difficulty**: The generated message body thus exceeds the maximum size allowed for a `Google Apps Script` script/project.

 ## 2017-08-02

-Optimization of the source code of the script associated with the email box `operations@mycompany.com`:
+Optimization of the source code of the script associated with the `operations@mycompany.com` email box:
 - Exclusion of messages (often spam) whose destination is anonymous (`undisclosed-recipients`)
 - Exclusion of automatic messages sent from mail server administrators (`mailer-daemon`, `postmaster`)
 - Exclusion of read receipts and delivery reports.